 Research Center of Neurology, Moscow, Russia

-Federal Scientific Center of Psychological and Interdisciplinary Research, Moscow, Russia
+Federal Scientific Center for Psychological and Interdisciplinary Research, Moscow, Russia

 Lomonosov Moscow State University,